Chapter 1: No jewel of mankind would ever make me

 One suitor had offered a life of cold luxury and protection; the other a life of adventure on his terms.
 Both were cages.
 It was their vision of what and where and who she should be.
 A colorful bird, clipped and flightless.

 "Your denial means nothing."
 He scowled at her hip.
-"You would not know the truth if it gutted you."
+"You have denied so many things to my face.
+You'd not know the truth if it gutted you."

 “But if I prove to you that I was never Robin's, you will let me leave Nottingham without a word to the Sheriff.”

-Insufferable and stupid.
-"Yes, Guy.
+"Yes, God's thumbs.
 Prove!"
-She made an embarrassed circling motion around her hips, one far less awkward in her head.
+She made an embarrassed circling motion around her hips, one that was far less awkward in her head.
+It would be a miracle now if he believed her.

 “You would sell yourself to me?
 No, no—you do not sell anything.”
 He reached to the ground where her cape had fallen.
 “The fair maid who cannot be bought.”